 - 22.1.
-Unless expressly indicated to the contrary or unless the context otherwise requires, terms adopted and used in these Guidelines shall bear the same meaning as they are defined in the Electricity Supply Act 1990. - 22.2.
+Unless expressly indicated to the contrary or unless the context otherwise requires, terms adopted and used in these Guidelines shall bear the same meaning as they are defined in the Electricity Supply Act 1990, including any modification, extension or re-enactment thereof and any subsidiary legislation made there under. - 22.2.
 In these Guidelines, the following words shall have the following meanings ascribed to them: